Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that changes the owner and group owner of '_hello'

 Task 17.
 If only (102-if only)
 A script that changes the owner of 'hello' to 'betty' only if it is owned by 'guillaume'

+Task 18.
+Star Wars (103-star wars)
+Play Star wars IV in the terminal